Introduction goes here

 Inspeximus of certain letters of Edward, prince of Aquitaine and Wales in these words:

-Appointment by Edward, prince of Aquitaine and Wales, of Richard de Fillongley Fylongley, servant to William de Spridlington Spridlyngton, auditor of the accounts of the principality of Aquitaine, as serjeant-general in the town of Bordeaux Burdegal' and the whole of the Bordelais Burdegalesii and resort of the same; and he grants to the same the offices of all the serjeants-general, and of other offices of whatsoever kind of both the towns, baylies and prévôtés, and of castellanies and of assize jurisdictions ('assisiagiorum') of Bordeaux and the Bordelais and the resort of the same for the term of his life; holding and exercising them in person or by deputies at his own risk, over ecclesiastical, noble and common men alike, taking what others have previously taken for those offices.
+Appointment by Edward [of Woodstock], prince of Aquitaine and Wales , of Fylongley Richard de Fillongley , servant to Spridlyngton William de Spridlington, auditor of the accounts of the principality of Aquitaine , for his great service to the prince, as general serjeant in Burdegal' Bordeaux and the whole of the Burdegalesii Bordelais and resort of the same; and he grants to the same the offices of all the general serjeants, and of other offices of whatsoever kind of both the towns, baylies and prévôtés, and of castellanies and of assize jurisdictions ( assisiagiorum ) of Bordeaux and the Bordelais and the resort of the same for the term of his life; holding and exercising them in person or by deputies at his own risk, over ecclesiastical, noble and common men alike, taking what others have previously taken for those offices.
 Order to the seneschal of Aquitaine or his lieutenant to place Fillongley or his proctor in possession, removing anyone previously in those offices, any previous letters of appointment notwithstanding.
+The king's subjects, both noble and humble are to obey and be intendant on Fillongley or his deputy, and the seneschal is to receive Fillongley's oath which is customary to be made.

-12 January 1367.
-Bordeaux Burdegal.
+12 January 1367 .
+Burdegal Bordeaux .

 By p.s.